True Word of Yah: The Many Definitions of Judge

 Strong's Number H8199 matches the Hebrew שָׁפַט (shaphat), which occurs 203 times in 182 verses in the Hebrew concordance of the KJV Page 1 / 4 (Gen 16:5–1Sa 8:1)

-Leviticus 19:15 Ye shall do no unrighteousness in judgment: thou shalt not respect the person of the poor, nor honour the person of the mighty: but in righteousness shalt thou judge H8199 thy neighbour.
-(This can easily be seen in Matthew 7 as stating the Same thing!
-Do not judge when you yourself are unrighteous!)
+Ye shall do no unrighteousness in judgment: thou shalt not respect the person of the poor, nor honour the person of the mighty: but in righteousness shalt thou judge H8199 thy neighbour.
+(We are To Judge when it comes to legal issues and other disputes fairly.
+Nobody is better than the next and when you are unrighteous in your judgment and passing along wealthy people sentences of community service, but for the same crime someone who is poor gets jail time and fines... that is unfair and unrighteous.

-1 Samuel 7:15 And Samuel judged H8199 Israel all the days of his life.
+And Samuel judged H8199 Israel all the days of his life.
+Samuel ruled over Israel as king.

 Strong's Number H8196 matches the Hebrew שְׁפוֹט (shĕphowt), which occurs 2 times in 2 verses in the Hebrew concordance of the KJV